albertog3410/sep11-freedom-project/blog/entry03.md

 I feel like I am growing in **Debugging Code** because before, I would usually just copy and paste the code without really knowing what the issue is if there is an error.
 Now, when I am actually working out in my head what each component is meant to do, I have a better understanding of how to implement them when I will start working on the project.
 Another skill that I am improving in but still working on is **Paying Attention to Detail**.
 I say this because while I was learning how to make a bullet, at first the bullet wouldn't even fire or affect the player in anyway.
 It took me some time to realize that I forgot to put `	destroy(bullet)`, so that the bulley also disappears when hitting the player.
 This way, the bullet won't just phase through and do nothing.

 ### Next Steps
+Throughout these next few weeks, I am planning on starting to fix the issue that I had with the platform only moving in one direction as well as go through the Kaboom.js Library to see what other components that I can learn.
+I also plan on learning how to make and use scenes to make multiple levels.
+Overall, I am enjoying learning about Kaboom and its components and I am to learn more about it!